 Yup, more in the winter around here than in the summer but nothing compared to the number of shootable birds headed south during the Oct=Nov migration in New England.

 I live just at the base of the two big inland lakes in the centre.
 Winter distribution map show one or less which is quite correct.
-This is why during the winter months I must enjoy crow shooting through this forum
+This is why during the winter months I must enjoy crow shooting through this forumno

 Ted